AdobeDocs/commerce-operations.en/help/installation/tutorials/language-packages.md

 # Uninstall language packages

 This section discusses how to uninstall one or more language packages, optionally including the language packages' code from the file system.
-You can create backups first so you can restore the data at a later time.
+You can create backups first so you can restore the data later.

 This command uninstalls *only* language packages that are specified in `composer.json`; in other words, language packages that are provided as [Composer](https://glossary.magento.com/composer) packages.
 If your [language package](https://glossary.magento.com/language-package) is not a Composer package, you must uninstall it manually by removing language package code from the file system.

-You can restore backups at any time using the [magento setup:rollback](uninstall-modules.md#roll-back-the-file-system-database-or-media-files) command.
+You can restore backups at any time using the [`magento setup:rollback`](uninstall-modules.md#roll-back-the-file-system-database-or-media-files) command.

 ## Uninstall language packages